 The Substance Abuse and Mental Health Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.

-How Do I find Substance Use Treatment Services?
+How Do I find Substance Use Treatment Services in Texas?

 There are several ways to find adult substance use treatment services, such as by contacting the substance use program directly, your local Outreach, Screening, Assessment, Referral (OSAR), or Local Mental Health Authority or Local Behavioral Health Authority.